 If you are a sole trader and cannot afford to repay debts which you owe, you could consider bankruptcy.
 Working with a lawyer can help you understand the steps you need to take to complete this legal process and highlight alternatives to, and the consequences of, this significant step.

 Appointing a lawyer to help your business manage its debts may result in a debt agreement.
 This plan is ideal for smaller amounts of debts or individuals trading as a business and can offer a more positive alternative to bankruptcy.

 If you are seeking to recover or defend debts owed to or by your company, there are several debt recovery options you can take.
 Consult a WGC lawyer to help you understand whether a letter of demand, mediation or commencing court action is the best possible option for your organisation.

 Be sure to understand your legal rights and obligations when you are a director of a company, seek advice from a WGC lawyer about the best lawful ways to protect your assets and the business.

 If your company is unable to repay outstanding debts, seek expert legal advice to ensure you understand the implications of insolvency and explore other options if possible.

 Under Commonwealth law, there are three types of liquidation a company may face: court liquidation, creditors’ voluntary liquidation and members’ voluntary liquidation.
 Discuss your options with an experienced lawyer to be sure you select the type of liquidation most suitable to your business’s needs.

 If your company is facing legal action, it is essential to obtain specialist advice from an experienced lawyer.
-Williams Graham Carman have a range of lawyers dedicated to litigation to help you navigate this often challenging time.
+WGC have a range of lawyers dedicated to litigation to help you navigate this often challenging time.